What Is a Learning Center and Why Does My Website Need One?

 A learning center helps turn visitors into customers

-Simply put, a learning center is a hub for all of your website’s most important content.
+Simply put, a learning center is a hub for all of your most important educational resources.
 It's where your visitors or customers go to find answers to their specific problems, or to find information on something that they're interested in learning more about.

-According to Emily, “your learning center should include your vital content, educational videos, and downloadable content, and it should be filterable by topic, audience, and content type.”
+According to Mary, “your learning center should include your key blog articles, educational videos, and downloadable content, and it should be filterable searchable by topic, audience, content type, and other segments.”

 This is where the distinction between blogging and education content becomes so important.

-“The content housed in the learning center should revolve around educating your user through the buyer's journey,” Emily says.
+“The content housed in the learning center should revolve around educating your user through the buyer's journey,” Mary says.

-“This is different from most businesses’ blogs because it is not meant to house employee of the month articles, or happy holidays articles.”
+“This is different from most businesses’ blogs because it is not meant to house employee of the month articles, or happy holidays articles.
+Instead, your blog should be focused on helping your team sell — and the learning center is where that content gets housed.”

 Your learning center houses only educational content that can help users solve problems.